Opalinium/nocturna-docs/terms.md

 - You violate these Terms while using premium features
 - You abuse premium features or exploit increased limits
 - Custom branding violates Discord's guidelines
+- You exceed guild activation limits for your tier
+- You attempt to circumvent tier enforcement mechanisms

+When premium is revoked:
+- Custom anti-raid patterns are automatically archived for 3 months
+- Anti-raid protection reverts to preset levels (Low, Medium, High)
+- Message log retention reverts to 6-month standard
+- Excess guild activations are automatically deactivated

 ### 11.4 Effect of Termination